Country-by-Country Reporting in United Arab Emirates

 1. If the consolidated global revenue of the multinational enterprise (MNE) is equal to or exceeds 3.15 billion in the previous fiscal year.

-2. In the event that the Entity assumes the role of the Ultimate Parent Company within the Multinational Enterprise Group operating in the United Arab Emirates
+2. If the Entity assumes the role of the Ultimate Parent Company within the Multinational Enterprise Group operating in the United Arab Emirates

 1.